hboutemy/nexus-platform-reference/README.md

-# Nexus Platform with Docker Support, behind Nginx
+# Nexus Platform with Docker Support, behind Nginx with Software Security Center

-This is a template for deploying Nexus Repository Manager and IQ Server behind an NGINX proxy to offload SSL using Docker Compose
+This is a template for deploying Nexus Repository Manager and IQ Server behind an NGINX proxy to offload SSL using Docker Compose.
+It also adds the our intyegrations service with Fortify SSC.
+In order to to retrieve the docker image for SSC you need to be logged into Docker and have access to the fortifydocker/sscdemo image.
+Yopu'll also need to provide a Fortify license file

 I also add a few aliases to my /etc/hosts file to simulate DNS from outside of docker host but the apps are accessible over http wtihout them.
 If you're on Windows the file is here, c:\windows\system32\drivers\etc\hosts.